-CHRT conducts systematic analyses that summarize research and experiential evidence, and identify gaps where new knowledge or policy is needed.
+CHRT’s systematic and policy analyses summarize research and identify gaps where new knowledge or policy is needed.
 Study approaches include:

-- Disciplined, methodical review of academic and gray literature to synthesize research findings and assess the strength of existing evidence;
+- Systematic review of academic and gray literature to synthesize research findings and assess the strength of existing evidence;

 - Environmental scans to define the current state of services for focused population groups and identify top areas of critical need; and

-- Impartial analysis of program or policy-relevant data to show changing trends, program effects, or measure expected return on investment.
+- Impartial analysis of program or policy-relevant data to understand changing trends, program effects, and return on investment.